 Private treaties are generally a more common method of selling homes compared to real estate auctions.
 In fact, 85% of properties nationally are sold by private treaty annually.
 However, auctions can be a fantastic way to maximise the sale price of your property, especially if it’s unique.

 We have some details about when either method could be useful.
 Of course, these are only recommendations.
-When deciding how to sell your property, use these guidelines in combination with your agent’s valuable insight.
+When deciding how to sell your property, use these guidelines in combination with your agent’s valuable insight at your appraisal.

 - What is private treaty?

 - The advantages and disadvantages of private treaty

 - When to use real estate auctions